Nasal Obstruction

 Bella Vista ENT is now offering a better option to treat nasal obstruction called LATERA®, an absorbable nasal implant that provides supports and stabilizes the collapsing lateral nasal cartilage.
 Drs Feinfield and Waldman were the first otolaryngologists in the Ventura County area to be trained in using LATERA® so that they could offer this unique and successful procedure to their patients with Nasal Valve Collapse.

-LATERA® may help you breathe better by reducing your nasal obstruction symptoms.
-It is inserted in a brief office procedure and produces excellent results in increasing nasal airflow without changing the appearance of your nose.
+LATERA ® is designed to help improve nasal airflow by addressing nasal obstruction symptoms.
+It is inserted in a brief office procedure, and the implant is designed to support nasal airflow improvement while typically maintaining the natural appearance of the nose.

 Clinical Research Shows the Benefits of LATERA® (3)